 “It’s my birthday and I’ll cry if I want to …!”

 No, just kidding.
-But seriously though.
-It IS my birthday today … “Fifty-ONE-Derful” is what I’m calling it!
-And Indeed I AM “FIFTY-ONE-DERFUL”!
-With that, I want to share something special that happened in my cosmos in the last 24 hours, and yes, as I’m writing this, I’ve got “Butterfly Kisses” playing in the background, and yes, I’m in tears …
+But seriously.
+Today is my birthday … “Fifty-ONE-Derful” years old!
+Indeed I am “FIFTY-ONE-DERFUL”!
+With that, I want to share something special that happened in my cosmos in the last 24 hours, and as I’m writing this, I’ve got “Butterfly Kisses” playing in the background, and yes, I’m in tears …

 It’s probably not much of a surprise to anyone that I either was, or wasn’t, depending on which moment you’d have asked, looking forward to celebrating myself this year.
 Although technically this is my second birthday without him, given the fact that at this time last year I was just 27 days post “YOU KNOW” and still being severely medicated to actual physical numbness, I am actually considering this to be my first true “birthday without him”.